andrewcaiuuu/ece5760/finalSite/5760_final/content/_index.md

 From there, a best effort parallelization scheme is used, where at a current time step, it tries to execute as many points as possible.
 Each solvers x,y value is checked.
 For a given y coordinate, the x coordinate seen is set as the target value and used the set the address for the corresponding row.
 Only a single x coordinate can be chosen as the target for this scheme, so prioirity encoding is required- we are aware this is bad.

 For the previously found y coordinate values, all those whose x coordinate matches the target are enabled, and allowed to increment, and they are assigned their corresponding row based on y coordinate.
 This can be done while waiting for memory latency.
 When all the solvers output done, the system can move on.

+There was not enough room in the end to also store the weighting information, so it was not used in the algorithm.

 **This is not a good parallelization scheme for our FPGA**